596acres/urbanreviewer/plans/Manhattan/Lincoln Square/index.md

 See [References](http://www.urbanreviewer.org/#page=references.html).

-Here's a flavor of waht was here before this plan was adopted and realized:
+Here's a flavor of what was here before this plan was adopted and realized:

 [A West Side Neighborhood Before Lincoln Center](https://ephemeralnewyork.wordpress.com/2014/02/03/a-west-side-neighborhood-before-lincoln-center/)